 Bill Book: Each delegate received a conference bill book upon arrival at the conference.
 The bill book contains the agenda, rosters, bills, ballots, debate tips, and more.
 Before you ask a question, check to see if your Bill Book has the answer.
-If you lose your bill book, you may obtain a new one for \$5 at the info desk.
+If you lose your bill book, you may obtain a new one for \$5 at the info booth.

 Budget: The YIG Youth Governor is required to complete and pass a budget using Tennessee's actual budget for the previous fiscal year.
 All bills must have a fiscal line item so that the Governor has enough information to put together the Budget.
-The Budget is presented in the Red and White Chambers on Sunday morning.
+Bills passed and signed into law from the Red and White chambers are to be included in the Governor's Budget, The budget is presented in the Red and White Chambers on Sunday morning and must be passed before session adjourns.